Cruising Q&A

 What does Duty Free mean?

-Duty Free means that the item if free from any kind of sales tax.
+Duty Free means that the item is free from any kind of sales tax.
 Many items considered "luxury" like jewelry, perfumes, etc., or "sinful" like cigarettes and liquor are sold tax free.
 Of course there is a limit as to how much you can buy duty free.

 Duty-Free Exemption